top of page

 My pottery journey reflects a dynamic blend of cultural heritage, artistic dedication, and adaptability, as I strive to make meaningful contributions to the art world.

-Wheelhouse Pottery a vibrant new studio in midtown Toronto.
-We opened in early 2025 and have welcomed students from across the city to learn, create and join our growing community.
+Wheelhouse Pottery is a vibrant new studio on Eglinton West in midtown Toronto.
+Since opening our doors, we’ve welcomed students from across the city to learn, create, and connect through clay.